gdso/lazy-erlang/README.md

   - blows away your .bashrc file (ansible should be backing it up) to update your $PATH
   - copies/compiles/installs erlang and rebar in ~/cellar/

-Behind the covers, lazy-erlang uses [ansible](http://ansible.cc) for deployment, [kerl](https://github.com/spawngrid/kerl) for managing erlang installation.
+Underneath the covers, lazy-erlang uses [ansible](http://ansible.cc) for deployment, [kerl](https://github.com/spawngrid/kerl) for managing erlang installation.

 # Installation